 - Review the applicant's eligibility status.

-- Secure and review the required documentation (roof of service, proof of residence, proof of civilian employment, medical documents).
+- Secure and review the required documentation (proof of military service, proof of residence, proof of civilian employment, and medical documents).

-- Determine a full and fair dollar amount of requested compensation based on the severity of the claimant’s qualifying diagnosed condition.
+- Determine a fair dollar amount of compensation to request based on the severity of the claimant's qualifying diagnosed condition.

-- Complete and file the administrative claim document.
+- Complete and file the administrative claim documents.